hotbso/xa-snow/README.md

 As this may lead to stability issues the option may go away in future updates.

 **Limit snow for legacy airports**\
-Legacy (= mostly XP11) sceneries do not feature weather aware textures and show way to much snow and therefore make runways and taxiways unusable.\
+Legacy (= mostly XP11) sceneries do not feature weather aware textures and show way too much snow and therefore make runways and taxiways unusable.\
 Enabling this option smoothly reduces snow depth when you approach such an airport to a limit which make runways and taxiways visible and usable.

 ## Credits